MICKLEHAM CHORAL SOCIETY

 Each year in April, the town of Dorking plays host to the Leith Hill Music Festival for local choral societies.

 This was founded in 1905 by Margaret Vaughan Williams, sister of the composer Ralph Vaughan Williams, and Lady (Evangeline) Farrer, wife of Lord Farrer of Abinger Hall.
 Ralph Vaughan Williams was the Festival Conductor from 1905 to 1953.
-The present Festival Conductor is David Willcocks.
+The present Festival Conductor is Jonathan Willcocks.

 It is a competitive festival lasting three days, each day with a different division of choirs; each evening the choirs who have competed during the day combine to give a concert of the works which form the subject of the competitions.